sheracore/DesignPatterns/README.md

 ## Observer pattern
 #### The Observer pattern is a software design pattern in which an object, called the Subject (Observable), manages a list of dependents, called Observers, and notifies them automatically of any internal state changes by calling one of their methods.
+#### The Observer pattern follows the publish/subscribe concept.
+A subscriber, subscribes to a publisher.
+The publisher then notifies the subscribers when necessary.